zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 1. That's your preview for now.
 We hope it was fun and please check back soon on the [Skills page](https://skills.github.com) for a dedicated exercise to explore even more of Agent Mode! 🧑‍🚀 🚀

+### :keyboard: Activity: Test out Copilot Agent mode, _again_! 🧑‍🚀🚀

+Just for fun, let's try something even more difficult and see what happens!

+> [!IMPORTANT]
+> The below request asks much more of Copilot.
+> As such is more open-ended and may not work everytime.